Bayurzx/save-earth/README.md

 information (we'll need this later!):
 ![image](https://raw.githubusercontent.com/DataStax-Examples/sample-app-template/master/screenshots/astra-connect.png)

-### After having your DB set, you can use this as a template on github, button is 👆
+### After having your DB set, you can use this as a template on github, click the <use as template> button  👆 or...
 ---
+Clone to your local machine...
+`git clone <put copied git link here>`

+Install all dependencies in package.json
+`npm install`

+While that is working, you should sort your .env file, go to the .env.sample file you will get details on your environment variables

 While you can run the app with `npm start` I would advise using `npx netlify dev` to enable you utilize netlify

-to be continued...
+Happy coding!

-*Make sure to get the backend for authentication at 👉* [save-earth-BE](https://github.com/Bayurzx/save-earth-BE)
+*Make sure to get the backend for authentication at 👉* [save-earth-BE](https://github.com/Bayurzx/save-earth-BE) Note that after signup, you can switch the role from regular user => `user: 0` to Administrator `admin:1` at the backend